Skip to main content

 • Prolonged heavy bleeding may be a sign of incomplete abortion or other complications and prompt medical or surgical intervention may be needed.
 Advise patients to seek immediate medical attention if they experience prolonged heavy vaginal bleeding.

 Because of the risks of serious complications described above, MIFEPREX is only available through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the mifepristone REMS Program.
-Please see additional Important Safety Information and the Full Prescribing Information.
+Please see additional Important Safety Information and the Prescribing Information.

 Before prescribing MIFEPREX, inform the patient about these risks.
 Ensure the patient knows whom to call and what to do, including going to an Emergency Room if none of the provided contacts are reachable, if she experiences sustained fever, severe abdominal pain, prolonged heavy bleeding, or syncope, or if she experiences abdominal pain or discomfort or general malaise (including weakness, nausea, vomiting or diarrhea) for more than 24 hours after taking misoprostol.